Lyft: Discrimination complaint (incl. service-animal refusal) deactivation appeal

 Deadline

 No universal deadline; appeal fast while evidence is fresh.
-CA Prop 22: ~30-day practical window; Seattle: 90 days.
+CA Prop 22: ~30-day practical window.

 Decision time